lanemc/parse-results/README.md

   <li>python2.7</li>
   <li>pandas</li>
 </ul>

-### Instructions
+## Instructions

 Run the bash script and wait for it to finish.
-You can view the csv or html file.
+You can view the results in the csv or html file.